Ericsson/dataplanebook/_sources/intro.rst.txt

 The processors are symmetric multi-processors (SMPs).

-The processor can be general-purpose server processor, or something essentially functionally equivalent, but hosted inside a specialized networking system-on-a-chip (SoC).
+The processor can be a general-purpose server processor, or something essentially functionally equivalent, but hosted inside a specialized networking system-on-a-chip (SoC).

-DPDK support the most relevant ARM instruction set architectures (ISAs), AMD64 (or IA-64 in Intel terminology), or the Power ISA of the IBM POWER9 family, and RISCV.
-Usually, the ISA is generic in the sense it has no special networking-related instructions added to it compared to other implementations, there is nothing in the DPDK model that won't prevent such additions.
+DPDK supports the most relevant ARM :term:`instruction set architectures <ISA>`, AMD64 (or IA-64 in Intel terminology), the Power ISA of the IBM POWER9 family, and RISCV.
+Although the aforementioned ISAs have no special networking-related instructions, there is nothing in DPDK that prevents the utilization of such such extensions, would they exist.

 Accelerators
 ------------